Scholarships & Grants

 Grants to Other Non-Profits

-Depending on availability of funds, the Scholarship and Grants Committee will also develop guidelines for approval by the Board for grants to other non-profits.
-This includes subjects, priorities, proposed grant awards, application forms and timelines.
+Depending on availability of funds, the Scholarship and Grants Committee will also develop guidelines for approval by the Board of Directors for grants to other 501(c)(3) non-profits.
+This includes subjects, priorities, proposed grant awards, application forms, and timelines.

 Named Scholarships or Grants

-Individuals or families may also establish Named Scholarships or Named Grants, which the Foundation would oversee and award based on the donor's designation or restriction.
-Such scholarships or grants may be established for multiple year awards with the amount of awards determined in accordance with the donor's wishes.
+Individuals, families, community organizations, businesses, or corporations may also establish Named Scholarships by donating a minimum of $1000 for a scholarship.
+In addition, individuals and families may establish Named Grants, which the Foundation would oversee and award based on the donor's designation or restriction.
 All such donated funds for these purposes are maintained in a separate restricted account with the Foundation.

 History, Preserving and Maintaining MacMurray College Legacy